 We have less, and so we find that we are able to be more, and that’s all we ever wanted.

 What’s on your Advent list?
+What do you want taken out of your head, your heart, your life?
 You have several months to answer that question.
 If you’d like, I’d love to be part of your decluttering team.